fregu856/papers/README.md

 - `ICLR 2023`
 - [Sequence Modeling]
 ```
 Well written and quite interesting paper (although not my main area of interest).
-DId not follow all details in Section 3 and 4.
+Did not follow all details in Section 3 and 4.
 ```

 ##### [23-05-27] [paper297]